-The Aragusuku Islands are comprised of two islands, Kamiji Island and Shimoji Island, and they are also known as the “Panari (Separated) Islands” due to their being apart from one another.
-The population of the islands is around 15 individuals, and since there is no regular liner service to visit the islands, you will need to join a tour conducted by a travel agency or diving shop.
+The Aragusuku Islands are comprised of two islands, Kamiji Island and Shimoji Island, and they are also known as the “Panari (Separated) Islands” due to their being set apart from one another.
+The population of the islands is around 15 individuals, and since there is no regular liner service to visit the islands, you will need to join a tour conducted by a travel agency or dive shop.
 The Aragusuku Islands, where much of the old way of life is preserved to this day, are mystical islands with many places that are closed to visitors.

 By air : None

 By sea : As there are no regular routes to the island, you can only travel there through a tour.

 Area / Population: 3.34 km² / 20 residents

 If you need more information, Ask Be.Okinawa Multilingual Contact Center.